 Visit Albuquerque prohibits users from downloading images from our website.

 Science and technology roots grow deep in Albuquerque.
 After the Manhattan Project in Los Alamos, the Department of Energy opened Sandia National Laboratory in Albuquerque in 1949 for continued nuclear research and development.
 The world’s first personal computer was built in Albuquerque in 1975.
 Bill Gates and Paul Allen moved here and founded Microsoft to write basic code for the Altair 8800, a computer kit that sold for $397.
-From transcontinental ballooning to meteorite research, Albuquerque’s world-class museums capture the spirit of innovation that continues to change the world.

 Located east of Old Town Plaza, this museum traces New Mexico through 12 billion years of history.
 Eight exhibit halls chronicle changes in landscape and life forms that have called the state home.
-From the Dawn of Dinosaurs and the Jurassic Super Giants to the Age of Volcanoes and the Ice Age, giant birds, dire wolves, mammoths, camels, and saber-tooth cats have thrived in New Mexico and disappeared.
+From the Dawn of Dinosaurs and the Jurassic Super Giants to the Age of Volcanoes and the Ice Age, giant birds, dire wolves, mammoths, camels and saber-tooth cats have thrived in New Mexico and disappeared.

 “Start-Up: Albuquerque and the Personal Computer Revolution,” conceived and funded by Microsoft co-founder, Paul Allen, tells the story of the first commercial personal computer and the founding of Microsoft.
 The displays, videos, and interactive exhibits recreate the historical period and the genesis of a technology that changed life and culture around the world.
-The museum also features a Planetarium with three different shows daily and the Lockheed Martin DynaTheater which shows giant-screen movies.
+The museum also features a Planetarium with three different shows daily and the DynaTheater which shows giant-screen movies.

 Some say Explora is part science center, part children's museum, and even part grandma's attic!
-Explora is actually a new kind of learning place, providing real experiences with real things that put people's learning in their own hands.
+Explora is a new kind of learning place, providing real experiences with real things that put people's learning in their own hands.

 Explora invites people to experience more than 250 experiential exhibit activities in science, technology and art.
 Explora's exhibits and exhibit environments are designed for visitors of all ages.
 Adults and children may find different experiments to do at the same exhibit or in close proximity.
 Exhibits offer opportunities for social interaction and in this way, families can learn together.